-There are undoubtedly more schools than agencies in some regions but you can still run the day and enter the competition.
+There are undoubtedly more schools than companies in some regions but you can still run the day and enter the competition.
 We provide you will all the information you need including a presentation to set the day off .

 Yes!
 BIMA provide you with all the assets you need on the day including the challenge sheets and presentation.

 Yes!
-We ask schools to keep the entire day on 13 November free for Digital Day (agencies that's from about 8.30am - 4pm).
+We ask schools to keep the entire day on 13 November free for Digital Day (companies, that's from about 8.30am - 4pm).
 The presentation in the morning will last an hour and the challenges should take up the rest of the day.

 Schools will receive their challenge sheets in the post at the beginning of November so keep an eye on your post box.
 Everything else that you need will be sent to you by email so keep an eye on your inbox.

 This one is completely up to you.
 Typically, we see class sizes of 30-40 students but there have been instances where classes could be smaller (anything from 15) to much much bigger (100+).
-If you are planning to have more than 50 students, please let us know so we can allocate the right amount of resource.
+If you are planning to have more than 50 students, please let us know so we can allocate the right amount of resources.

 Digital Day is all about technology, however we do understand that certain restrictions apply within schools to help keep students safe.
 The first half of the day is presentation based - we recommend that students gather in front of one screen to watch.
 For the challenges, we'd recommend, where possible, that teams have access to at least one computer, printer and internet connection.
 They will be using the computers for research, designs and inspiration as well as to fill in our end of day questionnaire.
 Digital Day is also the one day that we recommend students have access to their mobile phones in class so that they can get involved over social.

 Challenge packs will be posted to the school and should be with you week commencing 6th November.
 They will also be available to download, along with comprehensive instruction sheets of how to run your day.
 We will email you when these are live, so keep an eye on your inbox for more information.
 Everything you need will be posted here, so keep checking back for more information.